landonb/dubs-vim/README-USING.rst

 =================

 This plugin senses a file's whitespace style and sets Vim accordingly.

+..
+FIXME/2021-08-16 02:05: Shouldn't you mention the modeline feature, too?
+                           And what about Vim's built-in `modeline` option?

 Note: The check is very basic: the script uses grep to count the number of lines that start with spaces versus those that start with